artcuddy/project3-enigma/README.md

 <h2 id="acknowledgements">Acknowledgements</h2>

-This project was made possible due to the help & advice from my Mentor Rohit and all the Code Institute Slack community, extensive Googling and the Stack Overflow community.
+This project was made possible due to the help & advice from my Mentor Rohit, Code Institute Slack community, Stack Overflow community and a lot of extensive Googling.